If you only have a few days for a vacation, consider spending a long weekend in Washington, D.C.

 After the zoo we took the metro back to Dupont Circle and decided to walk around an browse some of the shops.
 The area is very vibrant with restaurants, shops and bars.
 Before heading home we stopped at Bareburger for milkshakes and an appetizer of fried pickles!
 It was the perfect night cap.

 I awoke early on the last day of the trip as my mom and stepdad had an earlier flight.
 I helped them get arranged with an Uber to the airport.
 My plan did not leave util the early afternoon so I took my time getting ready and I enjoyed one last awesome breakfast in the Swann House, reading the morning news, sipping my coffee, wishing I could just start the entire trip over once again.
 At last it was time to check out and head to the airport.

-DC has so much to offer and you most certainly can’t see everything in one long weekend, but you can pack in a tremendous amount of activities.
+But you can pack in a tremendous amount of activities.
 The trick is knowing what you really want to see and do ahead of time to make the most of your time.
 I hope you have a chance to visit this wonderful historic city!